 8.5.2 Reporting control

 The principal H.248 control capabilities for statistics reporting are summarized in Appendix IV/[ITU-T H.248.1].
-Following three major practices may be considered from H.248 command perspective:
+The following three major practices may be considered from H.248 command perspective:

 R-8.5.2/1: The MG is required to support H.248 statistics reporting at the end of communication phases only (i.e., related to SUBTRACT command).